Diversity & Inclusion

 - Lewis Silkin is a founder member of the inter-law LGBT network group, LeGalBesT and regularly takes part and hosts group events.

-- As part of our actions to mark LGBT+ Pride month, we are pleased to encourage all staff to include their personal pronouns in their email signatures.
+- We encourage all staff to include their personal pronouns in their email signatures.
 Including pronouns in email signatures helps to normalise the practice of sharing pronouns and is a great way to be an ally to the trans and non-binary communities.
 We also hope that this will help us to avoid assumptions about colleagues’ and others’ gender identities.

 Disability and Wellbeing